- January 29, 2015

-Some of you know by now that I recently self-published a book entitled Creating High Performers – 7 Questions to Ask Your Direct Reports.
-This is the story of how I came to write that book as well as how you can use the questions to improve your organization.
+Some of you know by now that I recently published the 2nd edition of my book Creating High Performers – 7 Questions to Ask Your Direct Reports.
+This is the story behind the book as well as how you can use the questions to improve your organization.

 How it started